-Children feel confused, powerless, angry, and anxious during the holidays because of a death in the family.
+Children can feel confused, powerless, angry and anxious during the holidays because of a death in the family.
 Kids grieve differently than adults.
-Our children need their grief witnessed during the holidays just like we do.
 Be honest with them.
-Explain that it is okay for them to cry and for adults to cry, and that although they are feeling sad right now, they won't always feel like this.
+Explain that it is okay for them to cry and for adults to cry and that although they are feeling really sad right now, they won't always feel like this.
 See what part of the holiday tradition is most important to them.
-Try to involve them in memorial rituals.
-For example, ask them to draw or write down their favorite holiday memories of the departed loved one.
+Try to involve them in memorial rituals, for example, by asking them to draw or write down their favorite holiday memories of the departed loved one.